duttarnab/nl2CedarPolicy/README.md

 The pipeline includes an iterative repair loop.
 When the semantic verifier rejects a policy, the selected LLM is called as a Repair LLM with the schema, original requirement, current policy, verifier findings, and Cedar diagnostics.
 The repaired policy is validated deterministically with Cedar before being verified again.

 Set `REPAIR_MAX_ATTEMPTS` to control the maximum number of repair iterations. `0` disables repair.
 The UI displays repair status and repair history.
-The same provider selected for generation and verification is used for repair, keeping provider behavior consistent.
+The repair stage has its own provider/model setting and defaults to the generator's, keeping provider behavior consistent unless you deliberately split them.

 This follows a generate → validate → verify → repair → validate → verify self-correction pattern.
 Claude's documentation also describes separate-call self-correction as a useful pattern for complex prompts. citeturn0search0